MetOffice/CDDS/docs/tutorials/quickstart.md

 ### Relaxed Mode

-The example `request.cfg` configuration given above runs.
-By changing the mode to `relaxed` this allows the user to provide arbitrary metadata values that do not exist in the CV's.
+The example `request.cfg` configuration given in this tutorial By changing the mode to `relaxed` this allows the user to provide arbitrary metadata values that do not exist in the CV's.
 This is particularly useful for model development work.